The Truth About COVID and The Impact On Life Insurance

 Other Factors That May Impact Your Application Being Approved

-The insurance companies are tightening their restrictions for people with certain health conditions.
-For instance, if you’re over 65 years old and have a significant condition that requires regular care like asthma or diabetes – expect to find fewer policies than before offering coverage because these ailments can be contagious as well!
+For instance, if you’re over 65 years old and have a significant condition like asthma or diabetes that requires regular care, expect fewer available policies because these ailments can be contagious.

 Preventative Steps That Can Be Taken During The Coronavirus Pandemic